-Hazelnut rooted dormant cuttings cleared under off-shore verification inspection in Chile would only undergo on-arrival verification in Australia.
-AQIS would examine documents for compliance and verification that the consignments received were those subjected to off-shore verification inspection, and that the integrity of the consignments had been maintained, prior to their movement to the post-entry quarantine premises.
+Hazelnut dormant rooted cuttings cleared under off-shore verification inspection in Chile would only undergo on-arrival verification in Australia.
+AQIS would examine documents for compliance and verify that the consignments received were those subjected to off-shore verification inspection, and that the integrity of the consignments had been maintained, prior to their movement to the PEQ premises.
 AQIS may open the consignments to verify the contents but will not carry out on-arrival quarantine inspection of the consignment.
 However, Australia maintains the right to select consignments for random quarantine inspection.